md-zaman/docker-learning/Mosh/Readme.md.txt

 lesson62 - Building Images

-1. Use the following command to explore option is docker compose: docker-compose
+1. Use the following command to explore options in docker compose: docker-compose
     - lists all options